stevenhggns/Buckley_Lab_SIP_project_protocols/Pippin_prep/Pippin_prep.md

 ## Method

+### Pippen calibration

   1. Pippin should be calibrated to the specific cassette you're using (and should be calibrated daily _or_ if you change the cassette to a diff type)
   1. Follow instruction in manual on pg 9-1
   2. QUICK REF: LED calibration setting should be '0.60' for dye-free cassettes (what we use)

-1. Prep cassette for run
+### Prep cassette for run

   1. Check for air bubbles
   2. Check buffer levels (no well should be lass than 50% full, add running buffer if any are too low)